mickgraham/google-cybersecurity-professional-certificate/5. Assets Threats and Vulnerabilities/Module 4 - Threats to asset security/README.md

 **Spear phishing:** A malicious email attack targeting a specific user or group of users, appearing to originate from a trusted source

-**Spyware:** Malware that’s used to gather and sell information without consent
+**Spyware:** Malware that's used to gather and sell information without consent

 **SQL (Structured Query Language):** A programming language used to create, interact with, and request information from a database